sherif-abdelfattah/jira_test/README.md

 # jira_test
-Test repo to test Jira integration with Git
+Test repo to test Jira integration with Git.
+This is to check smart commits